Abelian varieties with prescribed embedding and full embedding degrees: 11 11 Abelian varieties of type

-Let $\pi$ be a Weil $q$-integer and let $B_{\pi}$ be the corresponding simple abelian variety over $\bFq$.
-Then the Newton slopes of $B_{\pi}$ are given by $\{v(\pi)/v(q)\}_v$ where $v$ runs through the places of $\bq(\pi)$ lying over $p$.
-In particular, the Newton polygon is symmetric and hence, all slopes lie in the interval $[0,1]$.
-A far more subtle fact is that the converse is also true.
-This was formerly known as Manin's conjecture until proven by Serre.
-We refer the reader to [Tat69] for the proof.

-\begin{Thm} The Newton polygon of an abelian variety over a finite field is admissible.
-Conversely, any admissible polygon occurs as the Newton polygon of some abelian variety over a finite field of any prescribed characteristic.\end{Thm}

-\subsection{\fontsize{11}{11} Abelian varieties of type $\IV(1,d)$}
+\section{\fontsize{11}{11}\selectfont Abelian varieties of type $\IV(1,d)$}

-The computational complexity grows rapidly with the size of $\bq(\W_{B_{\pi}})$.
 In this section, we study abelian varieties of type $\IV(1,d)$ over finite fields.
-The purpose here is to limit the size of the number field $\bq(\W_{B_{\pi}})$ while allowing the dimension of the (absolutely simple) abelian variety and the endomorphism algebra to be arbitrarily large.

-\begin{Def} \normalfont A simple abelian variety $A$ is said to be of type $\IV$ in Albert's classification if it satisfies the following conditions:
+The purpose here is to limit the size of the number field $\bq(\W_{B_{\pi}})$ while allowing the dimension of the (absolutely simple) abelian variety and the endomorphism algebra to be arbitrarily large. \begin{Def} \normalfont A simple abelian variety $A$ over a field $F$ is said to be of type $\IV$ in Albert's classification if it satisfies the following conditions:

 1. $\End^0(A)$ is a central division algebra over a CM field $K$ equipped with an involution $\;*\;$ of the second kind.\\ 2. $\End^0(A)$ is split at all the places $v$ of $K$ such that $v = {v}^*$.\\ 3.
 For any place $v$ of $K$, we have $\mr{inv}_v(\End^0(A))+\mr{inv}_{{v}^*}(\End^0(A)) = 0$ in $\bq/\bz$.\end{Def}